notxcharles/Body-Composition-Analysis/Academic Journal Article/main.typ

 // Main content
 #heading[Introduction]

-The relationship between exercise and body weight changes remains complex and highly individualised, with significant variation in responses across different populations and in differing dietary contexts.
-While population-level studies provide valuable insights into general trends, they may not capture the nuanced physiological responses experienced by individuals under specific dietary regimens.
+The relationship between exercise and body weight changes remains complex and highly individualised, with significant variation in responses across different populations and dietary contexts.
+This complexity becomes even more pronounced in clinical recovery situations, where traditional population-level findings may not apply to individuals recovering from severe medical treatments and their associated complications.

+While population-level studies provide valuable insights into general trends, they may not capture the nuanced physiological responses experienced by individuals under specific dietary regimens or clinical circumstances.
+This limitation is particularly relevant for individuals recovering from cancer treatments, where chemotherapy-induced complications such as neuropathy, muscle atrophy, and metabolic disruptions can fundamentally alter normal physiological responses to exercise interventions.

 N-of-1 studies, also known as single-case experimental designs, offer a rigorous methodology for examining individual responses to interventions over time.
-This approach is particularly valuable in personalised medicine contexts where understanding individual variation is paramount for optimising health outcomes.
+This approach is particularly valuable in personalised medicine contexts and clinical recovery situations where understanding individual variation is paramount for optimising health outcomes and rehabilitation strategies.

-The present study was designed to examine whether daily exercise influences body weight fluctuations in a single individual while controlling for calorific intake and maintaining a low-carbohydrate dietary pattern (≤100g carbohydrates daily).
-This research addresses a gap in the literature regarding individual-level responses to exercise under controlled nutritional conditions.
+The present study was designed to examine whether daily exercise influences body weight fluctuations in an individual recovering from Stage 4 brain cancer with leptomeningeal spinal disease, while controlling for calorific intake and maintaining a low-carbohydrate dietary pattern (≤100g carbohydrates daily).
+The participant underwent intensive chemotherapy treatment that resulted in severe nerve damage, muscle atrophy, and functional impairment, providing a unique clinical context for examining exercise effects during neurological recovery.

+This research addresses a gap in the literature regarding individual-level responses to exercise under controlled nutritional conditions during post-chemotherapy recovery, particularly in cases involving significant neurological complications and functional rehabilitation.

 #heading(level: 2)[Hypotheses]